Meet Sloane Stephens

 Sloane Stephens was born in Plantation, FL, to athletic parents.
 Her mother, Sybil Smith, was an All-American swimmer at Boston University; her father, John Stephens, was a NFL running back.
 Sloane took up tennis at age nine, just to occupy herself while her mother played tennis with friends.
 She quickly showed an aptitude for the sport and attended the Saviano High Performance Tennis Academy to further develop her skills.
 After turning pro in 2009, Sloane capped a successful junior tennis career, ultimately winning the junior French, Wimbledon and US Open doubles titles in 2010 A year later (at the age of 18) she became the youngest player in the Top 100.
 Known for her powerful forehand, athletic court coverage and engaging smile, Sloane has steadily risen in the rankings.
 She has successful runs in the Grand Slams—reaching the semifinals at Australia (2013), the quarters at Wimbledon (2013) and the fourth round of the French and US Opens and she has won four professional tournaments: Citi Open (2015), ASB Classic (2016), Abierto Telcel Open (2016) and Volvo Car Open (2016).
 Sloane’s appeal has extended off the court as well, as she was named one of the Top 50 Hottest Female Athletes of 2015.

 Sloane took an extended leave from the tour after the 2016 Rio Olympic Games to recover from a foot injury.
 During her recovery, she succcessfully launched a new broadcasting career with the Tennis Channel, exploring the tennis world with interviews and insights from a tour player’s perspective.
 Sloane returned to the WTA tour in the summer of 2017 posting her best results in Cincinnati and Toronto.
 At her 5thtournament, she captured the Championship trophy at the 2017 US Open.
+Sloane continued her return from injury by capturing her 6th title at the 2018 Miami Open, in her home state of Florida.

 Things you don’t know about Sloane